lab11/raspberrypi-cc2520/README.md

 To install it to the RPi you can simply do:

-    make rpi install.<ipaddress of the rpi>
+    make rpi install scp.<ipaddress of the rpi>

 Then on the rpi: